Flowerovlove

-Joyce Cissé, known professionally as Flowerovlove, is a British-Ivorian singer-songwriter, producer and model.
-She debuted in 2020 and has since released three EPs.
+Joyce Cissé (born 18 February 2005), known professionally as Flowerovlove, is a British singer-songwriter, producer and model.
+Since debuting in 2020, she has released three EPs independently and released her debut studio album Mini Skirt Warrior, through Capitol Records in 2026.

 She won Artist to Watch at the 2022 A&R Awards and New Artist at the 2024 Music Week Women in Music Awards.
 In 2022, she was named one of VEVO's Artists to Watch and The Forty Fives Future Five, and named Future Artist of the Month by BBC Radio 1 in 2023.

 Early life and education

-Cissé was born in London to Ivorian parents and grew up in South London and Essex, speaking Mandingo at home.
-In 2022, she was attending a sixth-form college where she was pursuing A Levels in English, French, and History.
+Joyce Cissé was born on 18 February 2005, in London, England, to Ivorian parents and grew up in South London and Essex, speaking Mandinka at home.
+In 2022, she was attending a sixth-form college where she was pursuing A-Levels in English, French, and History.

 Music career

 2020–2022: Think Flower and A Mosh Pit in the Clouds

 Cissé started making her own music at the age of six and has memories of writing song ideas, in a notebook her aunt gifted her, as early as 10.
 However, it was not until the COVID-19 pandemic that she decided to pursue music professionally.

 At the age of 15 in August 2020, Cissé released her debut single "Kiss & Chase"; "Unseen Miracles" and "Fat Wave" followed later in the year.
 She released her debut EP Think Flower in May 2021, which caught the attention of music manager and FAE grp vice president Jesse Dickson, who signed her shortly after.
 The EP features production and songwriting input from her brother Wilfred Cissé and Isaac Levine.
 She claimed care for the planet and humanity inspired the EP, with several songs referencing nature.
 She had her first live gig at Laylow the following month.
 In August, Cissé released the lo-fi rap single "Malibu", which amassed over 3 million streams, and then the psychedelic pop track "Saturday Yawning" in December.

 In early 2022, Cissé released the singles "I Love This Song", "Will We Ever Get This Right", and "Hannah Montana".
 The former featured in the launch campaign for Hailey Bieber's skincare line Rhode, and its amitybloc-directed music video received a nomination for Best Pop Video Newcomer at the 2022 UK Music Video Awards.
 In November, Cissé's second EP A Mosh Pit in the Clouds was released, which included contributions from the Invisible Men, Dan Smith, Wilfred Cissé, and GG.
 The EP was accompanied by the singles "Get with You", "I Gotta I Gotta", and "Out for the Weekend".
 Also that autumn, Cissé made her UK live television debut performing the EP's second single "I Gotta I Gotta" on BBC's Blue Peter and supported Role Model on his tour titled TourX.